khaledssbd/UrbanUtopia-project-client-side/README.md

 - [Server-Repository](https://github.com/khaledssbd/UrbanUtopia-project-server-side)

-Certainly!
-Here are the steps for running a React project locally that you can include in your `README.md`:

 ---

 ## Getting Started

 To run this React project on your local machine for development and testing purposes follow the instructions-

 ### Prerequisites